gemmaprimrose/hello-world/README.md

 # hello-world
 My first github repository
-Maybe if I can do this I will understand what on earth engineers are talknig about all the time
+Maybe if I can do this I will understand what on earth engineers are talking about all the time